 Has anything changed?

 When Prohibition was repealed in 1932, alcohol was less of a problem for both young and old.
-Less than a third of the American people drank at all and statistics on the damage from steady boozing were only a fraction of what they later became (perhaps because there was less research being done).
+Fewer than a third of the American people drank at all and statistics on the damage from steady boozing were only a fraction of what they later became (perhaps because there was less research being done).

 This changed in the 1950’s, when now-prosperous ex-G.I..’s created the home entertainment revolution.
 Booze was now more acceptable in the home, and millions of people set up bars in their houses to serve it.

 Alcohol was also seen as more chic.
 And why wouldn’t it be?
 Liquor flowed once every eight minutes on television, according to the Christian Science Monitor.

 Then as now, the most common kind of liquor advertising showed sexy young people enjoying a drink.
 They could have been playing with toy boats, as in a Smirnoff’s ad, or sitting around a fireplace.
 The message was that a person who drank the beverage being advertised would enjoy wealth, sex and social status like the people in the ad.